-On this fourth picture, I marked a place for you to see exactly where the right place for pruning basil is.
+In this fourth picture, I marked a place for you to see exactly where the right place for pruning basil is.
 Snip the plant right above the set of leaves below.
-Just leave at least one or two pairs of leaves under the cut to make sure plant has enough green growth left to photosynthesize properly and produce new growth.
+Just leave at least one or two pairs of leaves under the cut to make sure the plant has enough green growth left to photosynthesize properly and produce new growth.
 After pruning or harvesting, it is important to store the cuttings properly if you do not use all the basil at once.
 Keep the cuttings in a jar of water at room temperature.

-Do not put them into the refrigerator because basil is a warm weather crop and does not like cold temperatures.
+Do not put them into the refrigerator because basil is a warm-weather crop and does not like cold temperatures.
 Also, keep them from direct sunlight to avoid wilting.
 Correctly stored basil cuttings should last at least a week or two.

-Removing old, dried or somehow damaged leaves helps to avoid dying leaves sticking to or affecting the healthy leaves.
+Removing old, dried, or somehow damaged leaves helps to avoid dying leaves sticking to or affecting the healthy leaves.
 Also, if the basil has been growing for a long time, the stem becomes tough and the flowers start to develop.
 When basil starts to flower, the taste of the leaves changes and it is not as enjoyable anymore.
 To avoid that, I suggest removing old tough growth and cutting off the flower buds as soon as they appear.

 These tips apply to every growing condition, whether you grow basil on your windowsill, in your outdoor herb garden, in a greenhouse, or in a Natufia Smart Garden.
 We are growing eight different basil varieties currently here at Natufia.
 Distinguish characteristics of each variety are already recognizable and I suggest experimenting with rare and exotic basil varieties.